1. Make a gift

 3. Offer a scholarship for a precollege student

-The generosity of a number of individuals makes it possible each year for almost 200 high-achieving, low-income students to attend our Summer College Programs for High School Students.
+The generosity of a number of individuals makes it possible each year for almost 200 high-achieving, low-income students to attend our Precollege Summer Programs for High School Students.
 These students gain confidence in their abilities, master critical college study skills, earn academic credits recorded on a Cornell University transcript, learn to navigate the college admissions process, and explore their areas of interest under the guidance of renowned Cornell faculty.

 Each year, however, the pool of talented applicants is deep, the financial need is great, and hundreds of deserving students apply for aid that we're unable to give.
 Scholarship gifts of any size are needed to bridge this gap.

-As Summer College scholarship recipient Madelyne Serrano said, "Thank you from the bottom of my heart for your generosity.
+As Precollege Summer scholarship recipient Madelyne Serrano said, "Thank you from the bottom of my heart for your generosity.
 Thanks to your kindness, I was able to attend Summer College.
 It was a short three weeks, but those three weeks have changed my life.
 Attending Summer College showed me what I am capable of accomplishing and how to do it."

 For more information